chrisnmorrison/openmastery/learn/java/fundamentals/loops.md

 ## For Loop

 The `for` loop is used to iterate through a set amount of steps defined by a given condition, such as a predefined iteration count, or an array.
-It takes the following form, which we'll expand on after the codeblock:
+It takes the following form, which we'll expand on after the code block:

 ```java
 public class Learn {